 Eduardo and Alfredo should benefit from the fund as homeless undocumented immigrants who lost their jobs due to the pandemic, but they were both robbed of their forms of identification when sleeping on the subway.
 Replacing lost IDs has become a herculean task with appointments at consular offices and the DMV unavailable until far into the future and IDNYC applications closed.

 “In a remarkable misuse of resources, the de Blasio administration has tasked its homeless outreach workers with the functions of policing – displacing homeless people in sweeps, and rubber-stamping the tossing of their belongings – instead of focusing on helping people get desperately needed documentation, like a government ID,” Hughes said.

-Absent meaningful government assistance, Alfredo and Eduardo are left to fend for themselves but have found solace in their community.
+Absent meaningful government assistance for homeless undocumented immigrants, Alfredo and Eduardo are left to fend for themselves but have found solace in their community.
 “Out here, we take care of each other.
 We share everything,” Alfredo said, “there were 3 of us sleeping cramped inside that tent but they never left me out on the street to fend for myself.”